mattriddi/disaster-response-pipeline/README.md

 4 - View the web app - this can be done by going to http://0.0.0.0:3001/
 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>
+The data used in this project comes courtesy of the Udacity Data Scientist Nanodegree programme, which also provided starter python scripts to begin the project.